Gary W. Cole, MD, FAAD

 What are symptoms and signs of ordinary hives?

 Ordinary hives flare up suddenly and usually for no specific reason.
 Welts appear, often in several places.
 They flare, itch, swell, and go away in a matter of minutes to hours, only to appear elsewhere.
 This sequence may go on from days to weeks.
 Most episodes of hives last less than six weeks.
-Although that cutoff point is arbitrary, hives that last more than six weeks are often called "chronic."
+Although that cutoff point is arbitrary, cases of hives that last more than six weeks are often called "chronic."

 What are the causes of ordinary hives?